mefive/delight-ui/README.md

 npm start
 ```

-The test can only run in Chrome, or other browser which support Websocket.
+The test can only run in Chrome, with `http://localhost:9000/` , or other browser which support Websocket.

 Or you can build a static version with